 The delegation and follow-up procedure is a three-step procedure.

-It is initiated by an assignment of the EGI Helpdesk ticket from the DMSU and to the external software provider, preferably with further information on the issue documented in the ticket.
+It is initiated by an assignment of the EGI Helpdesk ticket from the DMSU and to the external technology provider, preferably with further information on the issue documented in the ticket.
 According to the severity and estimated impact of the issue DMSU adjusts the Priority field of the ticket.

-Then the external Technology Provider communicates an ETA for a solution of the issue, depending on its severity and complexity of the fix.
+Then the external technology provider communicates an ETA for a solution of the issue, depending on its severity and complexity of the fix.
 The ETA covers the full cycle for a new bug fix component, up to and including the release of said fix to EGI, but excludes the EGI Software Provisioning process [R 5].

 Missing ETA assignments as well as those not matching expectations are escalated as part of the monitoring of the Technology Provider against metrics associated with the respective SLA.

-Once the ETA has been negotiated the resolution of the issue starts at the external software provider and will then only be monitored and status checked once the ETA is due.
+Once the ETA has been negotiated the resolution of the issue starts at the external technology provider and will then only be monitored and status checked once the ETA is due.
 The check will be part of the DMSU weekly meetings.

-If everything goes according to plan the fixed component will be delivered to EGI-InSPIRE as part of a new release from the provider, be verified against the defined criteria, and then deployed into production following the defined rollout procedure (MS402).
+If everything goes according to plan the fixed component will be delivered to EGI-InSPIRE as part of a new release from the provider, be verified against the defined criteria, and then deployed into production following the defined rollout procedure [R8].
 If the ETA cannot be fulfilled a possible new ETA is negotiated.
-ETAs are recorded and used in the metrics for the interaction with the external software provider.
+ETAs are recorded and used in the metrics for the interaction with the external technology provider.
 In the case of non-fulfilled ETAs the issue can be raised on TCB level.

 Technically, the process requires adding a dedicated ETA field to GGUS, and extended querying capabilities.
 The implementation at the GGUS side will be negotiated with the GGUS team.